4 Sensory Products Used to Benefit Those Living with Dementia

 The Protac Sensit®

-The special chair contains weighted balls in the seat and back.
+This sensory product chair contains weighted balls in the seat and back.
 It also includes a back neck pillow and side flaps that keep the user comfortable when sitting or reclining.
 The balls stimulate the sense of touch, increasing the user’s body awareness.

 Patients with dementia can benefit from tactile sensory stimulation, providing a feeling of calm and relaxation.
 Eliminating agitation and distress may also make it easier for the caregivers to look after the user.

 People living with dementia often have trouble sleeping.
 Dementia can damage the region in the brain that regulates the sleep-wake cycle, resulting in sleeping disorders.
 Bright light therapy can help restore a patient’s natural sleep pattern.

 An external stimulus such as light therapy sensory products can reset the disruption of the circadian rhythm.
 A light therapy box produces full-spectrum light that can help lessen the sleep disorders common in patients with dementia.

 Fidget spinners are now among the most popular sensory stimulation toys for dementia patients.
 The small, hand-held sensory product has a ball bearing at the centre that allows users to spin the ‘arms’ around.
 The toy can provide sensory stimulation activities for dementia patients, calming them down.